ComNets-Bremen/easyCCS/ccs-client/README.md

 ## Angular Setup
 This project uses latest LTS version of Angular, which is Angular 12.
 To use this we need to install at least [NodeJs LTS 14.5](https://nodejs.org/en/download/).

 To run this project you need to install angular cli globally.
 Use this link: [Angular CLI](https://github.com/angular/angular-cli).
 Run `npm install` once after checkout.
 This will install all dependencies defined in package.json file.
 There are several npm scripts which run angular cli tasks (defined in package.json file):
 * `npm start` will run `ng serve` which provides a local web server and adds a file watcher
 * `npm start-local` will run `ng serve` as well, but additinally runs a local configuration (servelocal), which simulates API calls without a running webserver (replaces http.service.ts with http.service.test.ts)
   * you can define configurations in angular.json file
 * `npm build` will run `ng build`
 * `npm build-prod` will run `ng build` but with production configuration, which includes mangling, file hashing etc. => this is the only build we use for production!
-* `extract-i18n` will extract all missing translations and help to migrate the existing language files.
+* `npm extract-i18n` will extract all missing translations and help to migrate the existing language files.
 See below for detailed information about Angular i18n
 * There are some more tasks to run the angular scripts like test

 When you run `npm start` there is a local web server started, but to access the API calls to the running server which runs the interface we need to define a `proxy.conf.json` file and tell Angular how to handle API calls.
-In `src` folder there is the accoring proxy file, where we can define the API route (`/rest` in this case), the server url, if we want to use websockets, if it must be https and some other options.
+In `src` folder there is the according proxy file, where we can define the API route (`/rest` in this case), the server url, if we want to use websockets, if it must be https and some other options.
 To include the proxy.conf.json in our task we've added `--proxy-config src/proxy.conf.json`to the npm script `npm start`.
 This will all http calls with route `/rest` to the according server address.

 ## Development
 This project was created with [Visual Studio Code](https://code.visualstudio.com/);
 There are several VS Code extensions which support Angular development, as well as formatter (Prettier, Beautify) and a helper like ESLint.
 On first run VS Code will ask you to install recommended extensions.
 This project can also be run in other IDEs like WebStorm or any other solution you like.

 ## packages